espocrm/documentation/docs/extensions/voip-integration/troubleshooting.md

 ## Asterisk: Click to call is not working

 VoIP Integration extension is sending a request to Asterisk server when you click on a phone number.
-Please make sure the following parameters are correct (Administration > VoIP Settings > VoIP » Asterisk AMI):
+Make sure the following parameters are correct (Administration > VoIP Settings > VoIP » Asterisk AMI):
 1. `Dialout Channel` - it determines the channel for outgoing calls.
 It can be "PJSIP/###" (Asterisk 13+) or "SIP/###", where ### is a user’s extension (internal number).
 The extension "###" will be substituted automatically depending on the user.

   ![Dialout Channel](../../_static/images/extensions/voip-integration/troubleshooting-click-to-call-1.png)